-Aja Couchois Duncan is a leadership coach, team engagement and strategic planning graphic facilitator and organizational development consultant of Ojibwe, French and Scottish descent.
-A Senior Consultant with Change Elemental, Aja has worked for almost 20 years in the areas of education, leadership and equity.
+Aja Couchois Duncan (she/her/we) is a San Francisco Bay Area-based leadership coach, organizational capacity builder, and learning and strategy consultant of Ojibwe, French, and Scottish descent.
+A Senior Consultant with Change Elemental, Aja has worked for 20 years in the areas of leadership, equity, and learning.

-A writer and sometimes visual artist, Aja is interested in connecting the often disparate realities of spirit and mater, flora and fauna.
-When not at Change Elemental, you can find Aja writing or drawing.
-She also enjoys running in the hills with her dog, yoga and a daily meditation practice which begins with an expression of gratitude to her ancestors and ends with an enthusiastic shout out to the extraordinary miracle of her toes.
+A writer and sometimes visual artist, Aja is interested in connecting the often disparate realities of spirit and matter, flora and fauna.
+When not at Change Elemental, Aja can usually be found writing or drawing, running in the hills with her Australian Cattle dog, or engaging in yoga, prayer, and meditation which begins with an expression of gratitude to her ancestors and ends with an enthusiastic shout out to the extraordinary miracle of her toes.